 Aaron: The original idea was Vicente’s but I referenced a lot from Mario & Luigi: Super Saga and Paper Mario.
-It helped a lot to get an example of the feeling of the game we wanted to make.
+It really helped to see an example of the game we wanted to make.

-We also joke a lot about how the game turns into a Shakespearean kind of narrative, and even one of the critics thought the same.
+We also joke a lot about how the game turns into a Shakespearean narrative, and even one of the critics thought the same.
 It was definitely unintended.

 Vicente: Rick & Morty, comedic and dramatic games, lots of absurd cartoons from my childhood, and a couple of existential nightmares.

-The idea came after playing Pocket Mortys, which was just a silly mobile game to make fans of the show happy (and it worked for me!), but I remember getting a bit disappointed by how they handled the concept of parallel universes.
+The idea came after playing Pocket Mortys, which was just a silly mobile game to make fans of the show happy (and it worked on me!), but I remember being disappointed by how they handled the concept of parallel universes.

-In that game, you just crossed some portals that’d lead you to basically the same place but with different color palettes.
-It made sense though, since it was a small game and that wasn’t its core gameplay mechanic, but I still wanted to try making something more meaningful with the concept.
+In that game, you just crossed through portals that’d lead you to basically the same place but with different colour palettes.
+It made sense, since it was a small game and that wasn’t its core gameplay mechanic, but I still wanted to try making something more meaningful with the concept.

 Where did your interest in parallel universes come from?